McLarens and Minivans

 Private credit exists to deliver predictable contractual cash flow over time with controlled risk.
 Its value lies in what it does within a total portfolio, not in how it fluctuates in secondary markets.

 When private credit is judged primarily by equity market dynamics such as price volatility, sentiment, or relative trading value, its utility is obscured.
-The asset has not failed.
-The measurement framework has.
+The asset has not failed; the measurement framework has.

 Conclusion

-I don’t think private credit is broken.
-Its economics do not deteriorate simply because it is viewed through public market lenses.
-What breaks is the narrative when contractual, bond like assets are judged using equity market criteria.
+Equity market discounting of debt holdings reflects a difference in analytical framework, not deterioration in private credit fundamentals.
+The economics of private credit do not change simply because they are viewed through a public market lens.
+What breaks is the narrative when contractual, bond-like assets are judged using equity market criteria.
 McLarens belong on the track.
+Minivans belong on the road.
+And private credit valuation belongs in a bond framework, even when it is public.

 8758099.1. – 5FEB2026A